Ford Boss 302 engine: Design

-The "Boss" in the Boss 302's name came from original designer Larry Shinoda's reference to Bunkie Knudsen, the CEO at Ford and an outspoken proponent of the car's development, who told his designers, "I want to design a car that's the coolest Mustang out there.
+The name "Boss", popular 1960s slang for "excellent" or "very cool", got attached to the Boss 302 Mustang by stylist Larry Shinoda in recognition of the enthusiasm of his boss, new Ford president Semon "Bunkie" Knudson (who had brought Shinoda over from GM's Chevrolet Division) for the car.
+Knudson told his designers, "I want to design a car that's the coolest Mustang out there.
 I don't want somebody else's name on it, like a Shelby."
-Boss 302 is the name of the car (the engine is the 302 H.O.) but it also became popular to call this specific engine the Boss 302.
+The model's widespread popularity resulted in the term "Boss 302" displacing "302 H.O.", the engine's formal name, in popular use.

 This engine was also optional in the Mercury Cougar Eliminator, with a total of 169 produced in 1969 and 469 assembled in 1970.

 New Boss 302 (2007-)

 The new Boss 302 engine was unveiled in the 2006 SEMA show.

 In 2007, Ford Racing began marketing new crate engines using the "Boss 302" moniker with displacements between 4.95 to 5.9 L that are rated from 340 to 360 hp.

 The double overhead cam, variable valve timing 444 hp Ford Modular "Coyote-Boss" engine is also marketed as a crate engine by Ford Racing.